-While Wisconsin Supreme Court gave Republicans major wins, the 2023 election could reverse them.
+While the Wisconsin Supreme Court gave state Republicans major wins, an election in 2023 could reverse them.

 After a whirlwind of court decisions, Wisconsin’s political district maps are set.
 For 2022 at least.

 The maps for the two houses of the state legislature — the Senate and Assembly — are projected by some to give Republicans, who drew them, an even greater advantage over their maps from the previous decade, which some experts called the most gerrymandered in the country.

 The new maps for Congress also contain a minor victory for Democrats and competition in politics.
 The makeup of the red 1st District in southeastern Wisconsin, Paul Ryan’s seat for 20 years and currently held by Republican Bryan Steil, changed enough to become winnable for Democrats, experts say.
 In a state where the incumbent party did not lose a single congressional election in the past decade, two of the eight congressional districts are now competitive.

 But overall, experts agree the Wisconsin Supreme Court’s decision to base all the new maps off the old, gerrymandered ones, then to choose maps for state legislature that Republicans had drawn, are huge wins for the GOP, and huge losses for Democrats and competitive elections.